BallAerospace/COSMOS/_docs/scripting.md

 load_utility("mode_changes.rb")
 ```

-## Opening and Closing Telemetry Screens
+## Opening, Closing & Creating Telemetry Screens

-These methods allow the user to open or close telemetry screens from within a test procedure.
+These methods allow the user to open, close or create unique telemetry screens from within a test procedure.

 ### display